antfu/talks/2025-09-18/src/slides.md

 With that in mind, I would say a good way to build a powerful plugin system is to make your core features as plugins.

-This would put yourself at the positions of API designer and API consumer at the same time, which would help you to design a more powerful plugin system.
+This would put you in the position of both API designer and API consumer at the same time, which would help you design a more powerful plugin system.

 -->